xazab/js-dash-sdk-1/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [alex@dash.org](mailto:alex@dash.org).
+Please report unacceptable behavior to [xazabdeveloper@xazab.xyz](mailto:xazabdeveloper@xazab.xyz).

 ## Styleguides